mosip/inji-certify/docs/Key-Manager-Support.md

 These steps help users confirm the authenticity, integrity, and trustworthiness of SD-JWT credentials using PKI-backed certificate chains.

 ### Key Benefits:
- - **Trust Alignment** — Credentials are signed using the issuer’s own CA-backed certificates, reinforcing alignment with local or institutional PKI policies.
+ - **Trust Alignment:** Credentials are signed using the issuer’s own CA-backed certificates, reinforcing alignment with local or institutional PKI policies.
- - **Greater Adoption Flexibility** — Countries and organizations can adopt Certify without restructuring their existing certificate management models.
+ - **Greater Adoption Flexibility:** Countries and organizations can adopt Certify without restructuring their existing certificate management models.
- - **Seamless Compliance** — Using a recognized CA certificate simplifies audits and compliance checks by matching established trust and governance frameworks.
+ - **Seamless Compliance:** Using a recognized CA certificate simplifies audits and compliance checks by matching established trust and governance frameworks.
- - **End-to-End Security** — The signing process remains fully managed through the Key Manager, ensuring secure key handling while maintaining issuer-specific trust anchors.
+ - **End-to-End Security:** The signing process remains fully managed through the Key Manager, ensuring secure key handling while maintaining issuer-specific trust anchors.

 ## Workflow Steps
 1. **Generate a Certificate Signing Request (CSR):**